Serious Lists ideas - Clever Cactus

 5 Serious lists you should keep

-A few months ago, I talked about lists you should keep all year long.
+Recently, I wrote about lists you should keep all year long.
 These lists covered enjoyable things, like books to read and movies to watch.
 You know, happy lists!
 This week, I’m sharing a few lists that are a bit less fun, but even more necessary.
 I’m calling them my Serious Lists.

 Here’s why you should have a few Serious Lists.